 I went through a process that led me to experience the Universe as being able to listen to me and me being able to listen to it.

 My whole life became a prayer where every tiny detail was a sign or something meaningful for me to listen to.
 I had a lot of deeply insightful, moving and hilarious conversations with the Universe itself.
+Teaching dharma to the God realms is not a metaphor in my experience, but a reality that I have experienced.
 Whether you can believe this or not, the results of the clarity and depth of experience that this has cultivated in me are staggering.

 I never really resurfaced out the other side of this experience, I just went deeper and deeper into it until I was totally immersed in the meaning that is baked into every drop of the Universe.
 That is where I live my life now.